MilesLittle/firefoxjapaneseflashcardsplugin/README.md

 8. Open the extension popup to view, edit, or delete flashcards.
 9. Click “Print Flashcards” in the popup to open a printable layout and print 6 flashcards per page.
 Optionally delete all after printing.
 Feel free to save the flashcards as a pdf from the print menu as well!

+10. When exiting the browswer at all, all saved flashcards will be lost.
+Make sure to save save your flashcard pdfs regularly/at the end of your study sessions.

 Contributing

 Contributions are welcome!
 Fork the repo, make changes, and submit a pull request.
 Feel free to repurpose this however you like.